 Volunteering: Monitoring in-situ Biodiverity in Serra da Bodoquena National Park

-Serra da Bodoquena National Park is located in the Southern state of Brazil, Mato Grosso do Sul, its south west boundary forms the border with Paraguay and it also limits with Bolivia on the North West border .
+Serra da Bodoquena National Park is located in the state of Brazil, Mato Grosso do Sul, it borders with Paraguay to the South and Bolivia on the North West.
 This National Park protects the biggest continuous fragment of deciduous forests in Brazil.
-The unit of the national park where we are working, pioneered the collection of climatic data and biodiversity monitoring systems within Brazilian protetced areas.
-Therefore this work is part of the well-established annual monitoring routine of the National Park.

 The park sits on an extensive area of limestone mountains, which differ greatly from surrounding areas, providing home to rich and unique flora and fauna.
 The high solubility of these rocks in an area of high annual precipitations, has made possible the formation of an intricate system of caves as well as underground rivers and lakes, adding peculiar features to this magnificent landscape.

 READY TO APPLY?APPLY NOW

 If you have any queries or questions about the programme or anything else, please get in touch.ENQUIRE